Key Points:

 Lunch selections included pizza, fried chicken, mac & cheese, mashed potatoes, peel & eat shrimp, mussels, beef birria, chicken tinga, pozole, rock fish Cuban sofrito, miso soup, spring rolls, orange chicken, sesame bok choy and shitake mushrooms, assorted sushi, a selection of pasta salads, and a salad bar.

-The carving station served smoke brisket, roasted turkey breast, leg of lamb, and various vegetables.
+The carving station served smoked brisket, roasted turkey breast, leg of lamb, and various vegetables.
 Unfortunately, prime rib wasn’t an option.

-On the dessert front were a variety of cakes, cookies, and pastries.
+On the dessert front, there was a variety of cakes, cookies, and pastries.
 There was also a self-serve soft-serve ice cream machine with cones and toppings.

 On the beverage front, the buffet offered self-serve Pepsi products, Bubly sparkling water, juice, milk, and coffee.